Timeslip: Production

 Although Boswell originally conceived Timeslip as a single-story six-part serial, the concept was soon expanded into a much longer series of 26 episodes.
 New Zealander Bruce Stewart, who had adapted various science fiction short stories for the anthology series Out of this World (1962) and Out of the Unknown (1965–71), was tasked with developing Boswell's outline into scripts.
 Eighteen of the scripts were written by Stewart, before pressure of other work meant that Stewart had to move on, and the final serial, "The Day of the Clone", was written by Victor Pemberton.
 Pemberton is also credited with the script of the final episode of "The Year of the Burn Up", which acts as a bridge into "The Day of the Clone".
-Pemberton had previously served as script editor of Doctor Who and had penned the serial "Fury from the Deep".
+Pemberton had previously served as script editor of Doctor Who and had penned the serial Fury from the Deep.

 The iconic opening titles for the series, using 3D lettering altered for each of the four stories.
 The light source moving round the letters to give shadows reminiscent of a sun dial.
 A standard 2D graphic of the same type face was used for the "End of Part One", "Part Two" and the closing credit captions in all four stories.
 In all cases, there was no consistency in the way the letter 'I' was arranged.
 It varied for each use, providing inconsistent 'logos' for the programme name.
 The first story's typeface used Westminster, a typeface designed for Westminster Bank to be used on cheques as it is easily recognisable by optical character recognition.

-Timeslip was recorded mainly in the studio.
+Timeslip was recorded mainly in studio.
 The most notable location used was that of the Ministry Field where Liz and Simon discover the Time Barrier – this was in fact the Burnt Farm Army Camp near Goff's Oak, Hertfordshire.
 The effect of the children passing through the Time Barrier was achieved by way of a simple split screen effect.

 A sequel series was mooted, but was not made, as John Cooper felt that the idea had run its natural course.
-Additionally, the series went well over budget, and the potential for sales of the series was lost because some episodes were made in black and white.
+Additionally, the series went well over budget, and the potential for sales of the series was lost because some episodes were made in black-and-white.